5 Drill Attachments you Never Knew about!

 One of the best ways to customize your cordless drill is to have an arbor adapter, as described above.
 An adapter will allow you to get creative and find even more ways to use your drill.

 This list should help you utilize your drill to its maximum ability and maybe even save you from buying a specialized tool that you might use only once.
-Check out LINE10 Tools full range of power tool accessory kits to find creative ways to use the tools you already own to accomplish the tasks you need.
+Check out LINE10 Tools full range of power tool accessories to find creative ways to use the tools you already own to accomplish the tasks you need.